From sprained ankles to painful knees – regular exercise is usually brilliant for your health, but it’s important not to overdo it.

 - Avoid training too hard

-- Have a good technique
+- Use a good technique

-- Use the proper equipment
+- Use the proper equipment and shoes, where relevant.

 Sometimes, however, it’s unavoidable: jumping and landing awkwardly, colliding with other players, twisting or straining are all risks you run when getting active.